IuliiaKonovalova/madlib_with_python/README.md

     - The pattern.en package does not pluralize all words correctly even if they are plural.

-      - For example: word 'bus' was pluralized as 'buss'.
+      - For example, the word 'bus' was pluralized as 'buss'.

 ---